QuTech-Delft/cQASM-spec/docs/standard_gate_set/multi_qubit/mq_CNOT.md

 !!! note

     The notion of a control qubit and a target qubit (for any controlled operation) only holds for the standard computational basis.
-Generally, in another basis, both the 'control' and 'target' qubit change.
+Generally, in another basis, all states could be affected.

 ### Aliases